InsightDataScience/Sherlock/README.md

 # Michaniki
 Michaniki is a web platform that allows user to create a image classifier for custom images, based on pre-trained CNN models.
 It also allows to use the customized CNN to pre-label images, and re-train the customized CNN when more training data become avaliable.

-Michaniki is currently serveing as RESTful APIs without front-end UI.
+Michaniki is currently serveing as RESTful APIs.

-TO DO:
-* put image loader to celery worker
-* test the retraining API
+[Here](http://bit.ly/michaniki_demo) are the slides for project Michaniki.

 ---
 ## Development